Saving Stream Peer To Peer Lending Review

 WHAT I LIKE ABOUT SAVING STREAM:

-In the era of ultra low interest rates, 12% annual returns are very tempting.
+In the era of ultra low interest rates, 12% annual returns are attractive.
 Interest payments are made on the first of the month and can usually can be reinvested in secondary market loans.
+All my payments have been received on time, every time.

 New Loan Prefunding